 - For the bread pudding:

-- Then whisk in the heavy cream and beat until fully incorporated.
+- Then whisk in the heavy cream and whisk until fully incorporated.

-- Bake the bread pudding for 45 minutes at 350F until golden on top.
+- Bake the bread pudding for 45-55 minutes until golden on top.

 - Stir brown sugar and butter in a heavy medium saucepan over medium heat until melted and smooth, about 2 minutes.